 The funds in this reserve reflect the balance of unspent grant, earmarked for Civil Resilience expenditure.
+This balance is expected to be fully utilised during 2022/23.

 Modernisation Reserve (Funding for projects)

 The funds in this reserve are earmarked to fund expenditure on future improvements to the Authority's estate.